Data Centers in Brașov

 Brașov provides a reliable interconnection point for central Romania, functioning as a secondary network hub that bridges Transylvania with the capital.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
-There are no direct native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the city as of September 2025.
-Organizations typically access these services via private transport or PNI to Bucharest, the primary cloud gateway for the country.
+There are no native on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure in the city as of September 2025.
+Organizations typically reach these services via private transport or PNI to Bucharest, the primary cloud gateway for the country.

-Internet Exchange Points (IXPs): Peering in Brașov usually occurs through remote connections to InterLAN or RoNIX in Bucharest.
-This setup ensures that local traffic stays regional while providing a bridge to national exchanges as of September 2025.
+Internet Exchange Points (IXPs): Peering in Brașov usually occurs through remote connections to InterLAN or RoNIX in Bucharest as of September 2025.
+This configuration ensures that local traffic stays regional while providing a reliable bridge to national exchanges.

-Bare Metal: Resilient bare metal services are available through regional providers and global entities such as Leaseweb, providing dedicated hardware for high-performance workloads as of September 2025.
+Bare Metal: Resilient bare metal services are available through regional providers and global entities such as Leaseweb as of September 2025.
+These offerings provide dedicated hardware for high-performance workloads that require specific hardware control.

 Power Analysis

-Energy costs and grid stability in Brașov are consistent with Romania’s national industrial standards, offering a predictable environment for scaling infrastructure.
+Energy costs and grid stability in Brașov are consistent with national industrial standards, offering a predictable environment for scaling infrastructure.

-Average Cost Of Power: Industrial electricity is priced at €0.10/kWh, as of July 2025.
-These rates are competitive compared to Western European hubs, directly lowering the total cost of ownership for colocation users.
+Average Cost Of Power: Industrial electricity is priced at €0.10/kWh as of July 2025.
+These rates are significantly more competitive than Western European alternatives, directly lowering the total cost of infrastructure ownership for colocation users.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers here are situated near the technology parks and aerospace clusters of the city.
-This proximity is vital for low-latency communication between manufacturing systems and localized compute resources as of September 2025.
+Proximity To Key Business Districts: Data centers are situated near the technology parks and aerospace clusters of the city as of September 2025.
+This proximity is vital for low-latency communication between manufacturing systems and localized compute resources.

-Regional Market Reach: A facility in Brașov effectively serves the entire Transylvania region, reaching millions of users and numerous industrial hubs with minimal latency as of September 2025.
+Regional Market Reach: A facility in Brașov effectively serves the entire Transylvania region as of September 2025.
+It reaches millions of users and numerous industrial hubs across central Romania with minimal latency.

 Natural Disaster Risk